andre-brandao/pyprland/monitors.md

 # Commands

-## `relayout`

-Collect every rule and recompute the monitors layout.
+- `relayout` : Apply the configuration and update the layout

 # Configuration